 One reason for the growing demand is that scientific advancements now back up Ayurveda’s ancient wisdom.
 Take sandalwood, prized for balancing pitta energy with its cooling, anti-inflammatory and skin healing benefits.
 Almost two millennia after it was first listed in the Charaka Samhita (a Sanskrit text on Ayurveda) a study published in the Journal of Clinical and Aesthetic Dermatology has demonstrated some of sandalwood oil’s potent properties.
-With a complex mix of over 125 compounds, it has been proven to soothe redness, suppress bacteria, balance skin tone and target unhealthy cell build-up.
+With a complex mix of over 125 compounds, it has been proven to soothe redness, suppress bacteria, balance skin tone and support healthy cell turnover.

 According to study co-author Dr. Corey Levenson, “The clinical trials for skin conditions like eczema and psoriasis are very promising, and also create benefits for the cosmetics market – where these same anti-inflammatory, antimicrobial and anti-proliferative properties can combat the factors that contribute to skin aging, sensitivity and acne.”

 Inspired by Ayurveda’s ancient wisdom, Australian brand Quintis has sponsored an Indian university to pore through Sanskrit texts that date back to 1500 BCE.
 As more ancient uses are unearthed, clinical trials will follow to prove these time-tested properties.